FeatureProbe/FeatureProbe/README.md

 }
 ~~~

-There are two types of SDKs for FeatureProbe choose one for the programming language you use.
+We have SDKs for the following program languages, choose one for your application.

 ##### 💻 **Server Side SDK**